v12technology/fluxtion/docs/sections/mark-event-handling/functional_event_processing.md

 # Functional DSL event stream processing
 {: .no_toc }

-This section documents the runtime event processing described by functional programming.
+This section documents the use of functional programming to construct event processing logic.
+For a more in-depth description of the dsl head over to [Fluxtion DSL deep dive](../fluxtion-explored/fluxtion-dsl).

 The Fluxtion compiler supports functional construction of event processing logic, this allows developers to bind functions into the processor without having to construct classes marked with Fluxtion annotations.
+Operations such as map/filter/peek similar to the java stream api are present.
 The goal of using the functional DSL is to have no Fluxtion api calls in the business logic only pure vanilla java.

-**Advantages of using Fluxtion functional DSL**

-- Business logic components are re-usable and testable outside Fluxtion
-- Clear separation between event notification and business logic, event logic is removed from business code
-- Complex functions library like windowing and aggregation are well tested and natively supported
-- Increased developer productivity, less code to write and support
-- New functionality is simple and cheap to integrate, Fluxtion pays the cost of rewiring the event flow
-- No vendor lock-in, business code is free from any Fluxtion library dependencies
+An event processor is a live structure where new events trigger a set of dispatch operations.
+The node wrapping a function supports both stateful and stateless functions, it is the user choice what type of function to bind.
+Any bound functions are invoked in accordance to the [dispatch rules](../fluxtion-explored#event-dispatch-rules).

 ## Three steps to using Fluxtion
 {: .no_toc }